-Table 3.3.7: Launch Non-Tax Revenue Community of Practice
+Т able 3.3.10: Laur nch Non-Tax Revenue Workgroup

-Initiative Launch Non-Tax Revenue Community of Practice Overview and Components Create a community of practice (CoP) that offers resources, knowledge sharing, and technical assistance for agencies and employees that work with non-tax revenue (e.g. fees, fines, licenses, rents, permits), including business processes, and pricing to support the objective of fair pricing for cost recovery.
-Key elements of launching and sustaining a community of practice include identifying a leadership sponsor, defining the vision and scope, collating relevant materials into a centrally-managed location, and providing valuable content in the form of e-mail communications, guest speakers, and discussions.

-Outcomes and Process efficiencies resulting from shared practices and collaboration on challenging scenarios encountered by community members Benefits Improved information for decision making from centralized information on pricing and business processes across agencies Hard dollar I penefits through the periodic review and optimization of non-tax revenue pricing People The success of a community of practice is dependent upon the value that it provides to its members.
-Communication and content must evolve to reflect the needs of members and the organization, but as evidenced by its prioritization by Finance stakeholders, a community of practice of this nature has their initial support.
-Implementation Considerations Process The process for establishing a community of practice is generally agreed upon and will not require any changes to current operating procedures.
-Technology Existing technology can support the implementation of a community of practice, and will support its launch in the form of a website and other finance-specific applications.
-Policy Current policy does not present an obstacle to the creation of a non-tax revenue community of practice.
-Summary Rationale A community of practice provides a vehicle to advance collaboration related to non-tax revenue management, an area which by its nature is decentralized and line-of-business-centric, yet nonetheless contains various common elements across revenue-generating agencies.
+Initiative Launch Non-Tax Revenue Workgroup Overview and Components Create a workgroup that offers resources, knowledge sharing, and technical assistance for agencies and employees that work with non-tax revenue (e.g. fees, fines, licenses, rents, and permits), including business processes, and pricing to support the objective of fair pricing for cost recovery.
+Key elements of launching and sustaining a workgroup include identifying a leadership sponsor, defining the vision and scope, collating relevant materials into a centrally-managed location, and providing valuable content in the form of e-mail communications, guest speakers, and discussions.
+Outcomes and Benefits Process efficiencies resulting from shared practices and collaboration on challenging scenarios encountered by community members.
+Improved information for decision making from centralized information on pricing and business processes across agencies.
+Hard dollar benefits through the periodic review and optimization of non-tax revenue pricing.
+People The success of a workgroup is dependent upon the value that it provides to its members.
+Communication and content must evolve to reflect the needs of members and the organization, but as evidenced by its prioritization by Finance stakeholders, a workgroup of this nature has their initial support.
+Implementation Considerations Process The process for establishing a workgroup is generally agreed upon and will not require any changes to current operating procedures.
+Considerations Technology Existing technology can support the implementation of a workgroup, and will support its launch in the form of a website and other finance-specific applications.
+Policy Current policy does not present an obstacle to the creation of a non-tax revenue workgroup.
+Summary Rationale A workgroup provides a vehicle to advance collaboration related to non-tax revenue management, an area which by its nature is decentralized and line-of-business-centric, yet includes various common elements across revenue-generating agencies.